halogenjs/view/Readme.md

 ### hb-trigger="hyperbone-event"

 On clicking an element with the hb-trigger attribute, a subscribeable hyperbone event is fired.
-The first parameter is the model that originated the event.

-This comes in especially handy when you want to deal with a particular model inside a collection..
+The handler is passed three parameters - the originating model, the name of the signal and a function to cancel any default DOM events.

+This solves a particular problem of being able to access individual models within collections without doing horrible things to the DOM.

+A futher example:

 Our model contains...
 ```js